-620. Education of Children with Emotional Conflict (5).
+620 Advanced Study of the Characteristics and Nature of Behavior Disorders (5)

 Pr., graduate standing.

-A study of existing theories and instructional programs for students with emotional conflicts.
+A comprehensive study of existing theories and instructional programs for students with behavior disorders.
 Service delivery systems, management techniques, and educational programming are emphasized.
+Advanced research in the subject area is required.
+Laboratory experiences are included.
+This course may be taught concurrently with SPE 420

-Advanced Study of the Education of Children with Special Learning Disabilities (5).
+630 Advanced Study of the Education of Children with Specific Learning Disabilities (5)

 Pr., graduate standing.

-Existing theories and instructional programs for children with special learning disabilities.
+Existing theories and instructional programs for children with specific learning disabilities.
 Administrative arrangements, classroom management, individual educational evaluation, and programming are emphasized.
-Advanced research on the subject is required.
-This course may be taught concurrently with SPE 430.
+Advanced research in the subject area is required.
+Laboratory experiences are included.
+This course may be taught concurrently with SPE 430

+631 Advanced Study of Assessment of Exceptional Children (5)
-631. Diagnostic/Prescriptive Approaches for Exceptional Children (5).
-Pr., SPE 430/630 or SPE 411/611 and graduate standing.

-Interpretation of psychological test results, administration of psychoeducational tests, and design of informal tests for exceptional children with emphasis on utilization of diagnostic information in the writing of individual educational prescriptions.
+Pr., SPE 430/630 or SPE 420/620 or SPE 411/611 and graduate standing.
+Interpretation of psychological test results, administration of psychoeducational tests, and design of informal tests for exceptional children with emphasis on utilization of diagnostic information in the writing of individual educational programs.
+Advanced research in the subject area is required.
+This course may be taught concurrently with SPE 431

-645. Advanced Study of the Trainable Mentally Retarded (5).
+645 Advanced Study of Moderate Mental Retardation (5)

 Pr., graduate standing.

-An in-depth study of severe mental retardation with special emphasis on implications for the education and training of the trainable retarded individual.
-Advanced research on the subject is required.
-This course may be taught concurrently with SPE 445.
+A comprehensive study of moderate mental retardation.
+Community-based programming is emphasized as an element of the philosophy of normalization.
+Advanced research in the subject area is required.
+This course may be taught concurrently with SPE 645

-D, M, R. (D) Learning Disabilities, (M) Mild Learning Handicapped, (R) Mental Retardation.
-Studies in Special Education (1-5).
-Pr., graduate standing.
-Study of a special problem in area of exceptionality.
+646 D, E, M, R. (D) Learning Disabilities, (E) Early Childhood Special Education, (M) Mild Learning Disabilities, (R) Mental Retardation.
+Studies in Special Education (1-5) Pr., departmental approval.
+Independent study of a topic in the area of exceptionality that is selected in consultation with the supervising professor